giantswarm/docs/src/content/ui-api/management-api/crd/awsmachinedeployments.infrastructure.giantswarm.io.md

 </div>

 <div class="annotation-description">
-<p>This annotation is used for configuring the subnet size of AWSCluster or AWSMachineDeployment.
+<p>This annotation is used to configure the workload cluster's node pool subnet size when used on an AWSMachineDeployment resource.
 The value is a number that will represent the subnet mask used when creating the subnet.
-This value must be smaller than 28 due to AWS restrictions.</p>
+It must be smaller than 28 due to AWS restrictions.</p>

 </div>